quamotion/docs/vs/how-to-configure-mobile-coded-ui-test-project.rst

 -------------------------------------

 If you are testing an iOS application, you must specify the code signing certificates.
-For more information on how to specify the code signing certificates, see `How To: Configure iOS Certificates <how-to-configure-ios-certificates>`_.
+For more information on how to specify the code signing certificates, see :doc:`how-to-configure-ios-certificates`.

 If you are testing an Android application, you do not need to specify code signing certificates.